Dyson V11 Absolute

 Please note: This review is for the Dyson V11 Absolute.
 The Dyson V11 Torque Drive and V11 Animal have the same design, but the included attachments vary depending on which model you choose.

-- Powerful cordless vacuum that’s designed to rival corded upright vacs
+- Powerful cordless vacuum cleaner that’s designed to rival corded upright vacs

 - Up to 60-minute run-time on ECO mode

-- Two floorheads, including Dyson’s new Torque Drive floor tool
+- Two floorheads, including Dyson’s new High Torque cleaner head

 - Mini motorised tool for pet hair, stairs, and car interiors

-- LCD screen showing remaining battery life and current mode
+- LCD display showing remaining battery life and current mode

-- Several accessories, including a crevice tool and dusting brush
+- Several accessories, including a crevice tool and soft dusting brush

 Appearance & Design

 This means that the core design of the V11 is similar to previous Dyson cordless vacuums.
 It’s a cordless stick vacuum with a bagless cylinder, lithium-ion battery, and a motorised floorhead.
-The stick can also be detached, turning the V11 into a handheld cleaning tool, and there are a number of accessories included to improve the vacuum’s versatility.
+The stick can also be detached, turning the V11 into a handheld vacuum cleaner, and there are a number of accessories included to improve the vacuum’s versatility.

 Like the V10, the V11 Absolute has a bin that’s aligned with the stick.
 This improves suction power and efficiency, while allowing for a slightly larger bin than the Dyson V8 (0.76L compared to 0.54L.)
 The V11 also comes with the same bin emptying system as the V10.